Menu

 Products: ['Model 3', 'Model Y', 'Model S', 'Model X', 'Cybertruck']

-When Validation Goes Beyond Type Checking
+When Does Validation Go Beyond Type Checking?

 python